 Example 4: A consultant is hired to install a particular computer system for a bank.
-At the end of this project, he is hired by the same company, pursuant to a separate contract, to train its employees to use new software unrelated to the computer system that he recently installed.
-In this case, even though both contracts are concluded between the same two parties, there is no commercial link between the two projects, which are therefore not connected.
+At the end of this project, based on a comparison between several estimates established by different professionals, he is hired again by the same company, pursuant to a separate contract, to train employees to use new software unrelated to the computer system that he recently installed.
+In this case, even though both contracts are concluded between the same two parties, there is no interaction between the two projects, which are therefore not connected neither from the perspective of the consultant nor from the perspective of the customer.
+Taking into account the fact that the services activities are performed for a single customer, some members of the Committee would, however, consider that the services are performed for connected projects.